 f

 One example of this is seen with a Piriformis Syndrome.
-This muscle is found in the sciatica4lower gluteal area and often becomes tight on many individuals.
+This muscle is found in the lower gluteal area and often becomes tight on many individuals.
 Upon doing so, it compresses the sciatic nerve which runs right underneath it.
 Soft tissue procedures and specific corrective exercise to loosen this muscle often fully corrects the problem.

 f